menacit/practical_cryptography_course/28-net_crypt.md

 providing VPN functionality.

 Easy setup and lots of
-management tools.
+fancy management functionality.

-Often decent cryptography,
-but riddled with other vulnerabilities.
+Often decent cryptographic algorithms, but riddled with other vulnerabilities.

 You don't want your
-edge security products to be broken.
+edge security products to be broken - stay away from these!

 ![bg right:30%](images/28-business_man_graffiti.jpg)

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% William Warby (CC BY 2.0)" -->
+## Wrapping up
 Which option should I choose?

-Well, that depends on your use-case - likely more than one!
+Well, that depends on your use-case - more than one, get some defense in depth!

 ![bg right:30%](images/28-face.jpg)